cocos/cocos-docs/en/editor/extension/first-communication.md

 This means that the ``hello-world`` extension has received a broadcast message from the ``first-panel`` extension.

-For more message-related details, please refer to the documentation [messaging system](./messages.md).
+For more message-related details, please refer to the documentation [Message System](./messages.md).